2006 NYC Voting Machine Demo

 I attended the session on November 15, 2006 in Queens with a group from Democracy for NYC and, far from alleviating my concerns about the new machines, it raised even more issues that aren't always fully discussed when the contentious topic of voting machines arises.

-There are four vendors bidding with five different systems:
+There were four vendors bidding with five different systems:

 Issues With Touch Screen Machines